|Docs

 Examples

-To help you get started, we have provided some example queries in the guides within this section -
+To help you get started, we have provided example queries and mutations organized by resource type:

 Support

-If you run into problems using the API or have any suggestions, feel free to join our Discord server where you can interact with the engineers working on the API directly.
+If you run into problems using the API or have any suggestions, feel free to join the Railway Discord server where you can interact with the engineers working on the API directly.